 The Leadership Sutra by Devdutt Pattanaik

 Leadership Sutra is a derivative work from his hugely popular book Business Sutra.
-This slim volume that you can read in less than an hour should have focused on leadership nuggets, and it does give few common situations that leaders face in the organized world of big businesses.
-Book follows a simple format where Devdutt Pattanaik tells a story from which he derives a leadership Sutra and then follows it up with a contemporary situation from corporate world to draw a parallel.
+This slim volume that you can read in less than an hour should have focused on leadership nuggets.
+And it does give few common situations that leaders face in the organized world of big businesses.
+Book follows a simple format where Devdutt Pattanaik tells a story from which he derives a leadership Sutra.
+And then follows it up with a contemporary situation from the corporate world to draw a parallel.